freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 Perform the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The steps below are the same for both the *Application Server* and the
+The steps below are the same for both the Application Server and the
-*Monitor Server*.
+Monitor Server.

 Start by inserting the Ubuntu installation media into the server.
 Boot
 or reboot the server with the installation media inserted, and enter the